(Posted Thu. Aug 16th, 2012)

-The National Corn Yield Contest (NCYC) is in its 47th year and remains NCGA’s most popular program for members.
-With more than 8,300 entries, the 2011 NCYC set a new participation record again this year.
-The 2010 contest received a then-record number of entries with 7,125 participants.
+The National Corn Yield Contest (NCYC) is in its 48th year and remains NCGA’s most popular program for members.
+With more than 8,000 entries, the 2012 NCYC is on track to near the record set in 2011.

-The online harvest form is available to both farmers and seed representatives using a similar login process to the initial entry form.
+The online harvest form is available to both farmers and seed representatives using the same login process as the initial entry form.
 Login does require submission of the entrants NCGA membership number.

 When using the online harvest form, it is key that all entrants complete one final step.
 Following submission of the online harvest form, entrants must submit a printed copy of the harvest confirmation form with the appropriate weight tickets attached for verification.
 Failure to do so will void entry.
 Forms and other required documentation must be sent by mail to NCGA, and postmarked no later than seven days after the final yield check, or by Dec.
 1, whichever is earlier.
 See complete rules for details.